EmilHvitfeldt/smltar/docs/05_word_embeddings.md

 }
 ```

 \index{embeddings!pre-trained}Pre-trained word embeddings are trained on very large, general purpose English language data sets.
-Commonly used [word2vec embeddings](https://code.google.com/archive/p/word2vec/) \index{embeddings!word2vec}are based on the Google News data set, and commonly used\index{embeddings!GloVe} [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) (what we are using here) and\index{embeddings!FastText} [FastText embeddings](https://fasttext.cc/docs/en/english-vectors.html) are learned from the text of Wikipedia plus other sources.
+Commonly used [word2vec embeddings](https://code.google.com/archive/p/word2vec/) \index{embeddings!word2vec}are based on the Google News data set, and \index{embeddings!GloVe} [GloVe embeddings](https://nlp.stanford.edu/projects/glove/) (what we are using here) and\index{embeddings!FastText} [FastText embeddings](https://fasttext.cc/docs/en/english-vectors.html) are learned from the text of Wikipedia plus other sources.
 Keeping that in mind, what words are closest to `"error"` in the GloVe embeddings?

 ```r